Midwestern Baptist College: History

 In 1953, the school was founded in Pontiac, Michigan by Tom Malone Sr. as a liberal arts college, which included a Baptist seminary on more than 55 acre.
 It specializes in Christian theological doctrine.
 Malone wanted to offer a faith-based education including both academics and morals.
 The college also stressed being a moral compass, to "abstain from all appearances of evil", and fulfilling the Great Commission.

 For the fall semester of 2010, Midwestern planned to move from Pontiac, Michigan to the property of Shalom Baptist Church in Orion Township, Michigan.

 Education

 Midwestern Baptist College is not accredited by any accreditation body recognized by its country.
 According to the US Department of Education, unaccredited degrees and credits might not be acceptable to employers or other institutions, and use of degree titles may be restricted or illegal in some jurisdictions.
-Some of the school's courses are accepted for transfer credit at nearby Oakland Community College.

 The highest degree the college awards is the Bachelor of Religious Education (B.R.E.) or Bachelor of Sacred Music (B.S.M.).
 The school also offers associate degree in Music, Commercial Subjects, and Biblical Studies.